imagej/pyimagej/doc/Google-Colab-Basics.md

 * Known to hallucinate on cell output when cells are "wrong" but code compiled and ran without an error

 If you are unsatisfied with Gemini's abilities, we do make it easy to copy over configuration text for other LLMs (all of which should understand Colab and Jupyter Notebook syntax - sometimes better than Gemini!).

-## Notebook Troubleshooting

-Because notebooks are long-running Python sessions, it is possible to run into unexpected behavior: for example, the impact of code that was previously run but then deleted may still have lingering effects.
-If you run into problems, try one or more of the following:

-* In the `Command toolbar`, use the `Run all` button's drop-down menu to restart the session
-* Delete the runtime and start a new one
-* Reload the page